Data-driven Mutation Analysis for Cyber-Physical Systems: Empirical Evaluation

 \emph{Overhead.} Excluding outliers (i.e., values above $90^{th}$ percentile), the maximum execution overhead for \ADCS, \GPS, \PDHU, and \PARAM is 1.47\%, 3.16\%, 1.7\%, and \NEWRES{1.3\%}, respectively. \REVIEW{D.7}{We did not observe any failure due to violated timing constraints (i.e., constraints defined within SUT test suites that verify both functional and time requirements); this indicates that \APPR does not introduce significant delay.} Therefore, overall, the small overhead incurred by the subjects is acceptable and does not prevent the application of \APPR to real-time CPSs.

 The right part of Table~\ref{table:costs} shows the \APPR analysis time.
 Although it is much larger than the execution times of test suites for the original SUTs, it is practically feasible.
 Indeed, in the worst case (i.e., \ADCS), mutation analysis can be performed in \NEWRES{9} hours with 100 parallel computation nodes; in safety-critical contexts, where development entails large costs, buying computation time on the Cloud is affordable. \UPDATED{Code-driven mutation analysis for systems with similar characteristics lasts considerably more~\cite{Ramler2017,Oscar:MASS:TSE}.
-For \ESAIL and \PARAM, for example, mutants sampling\footnote{Mutants sampling consists of selecting a random subset of mutants to compute the mutation score.
-In our previous work~\cite{Oscar:MASS:TSE}, we have demonstrated that a fixed-width sequential confidence interval approach guarantees the accurate estimation of the mutation score.} makes code-driven mutation analysis feasible with parallel computation nodes, leading to 1800 hours (\ESAIL) and 3 hours (\PARAM) of execution time, which is still significantly higher than the time required by \APPR.
-Without mutants sampling, mutation analysis of the whole \ESAIL software may take up to 589,000 hours.
-We will evaluate the applicability of mutants sampling to \APPR in future work; however, although useful to derive an accurate mutation score, mutants sampling prevents the complete identification of test suite shortcomings.}
+For ESAIL and \PARAM, for example, mutants sampling\footnote{Mutants sampling consists of selecting a subset of mutants to compute the mutation score~\cite{Guizzo:2020}.
+In our previous work~\cite{Oscar:MASS:TSE}, we have demonstrated that a fixed-width sequential confidence interval approach guarantees the accurate estimation of the mutation score.} makes code-driven mutation analysis feasible with parallel computation nodes, leading to 1800 hours (ESAIL) and 3 hours (\PARAM) of execution time, which is still significantly higher than the time required by \APPR.
+Without mutants sampling, mutation analysis of the whole ESAIL software may take up to 589,000 hours.
+We will evaluate the applicability of mutants sampling to \APPR in future work; however, although useful to derive an accurate mutation score, mutants sampling prevents the complete identification of test suite shortcomings. \TSEmin{1.5}{For this reason, we aim to study how mutants and test cases can be prioritized to generate accurate mutation analysis results while executing a subset of the mutants with a subset of the test cases.}}